 We are committed to raising the funds to complete all the civil improvement requirements from the City of Hesperia, completing the ICC evaluation process, and returning to the County with that approval to re-submit our plans for approval.
 However, we cannot re-open the campus without your help.

-As far as logistics, all field trips, tours, Open Houses, and volunteer days will be canceled, and workshops will be either held in off-site locations or canceled (see workshops pages for specifics).
-Assuming we get the final approval and raise the necessary funds, CalEarth can return to normal operations as soon as the Fire Department signs off on their portion.
+As far as logistics, all field trips, tours, Open Houses, and volunteer days will be canceled, and workshops will be either held in local off-site locations.
+CalEarth can return to normal operations as soon as the Fire Department signs off on their portion.
 Meanwhile we will continue the ICC process, and then return to San Bernardino County to complete their process (see below).

 We remain steadfast in our commitment to the integrity of our father’s legacy.
 As always, our primary mission remains to empower the individual through education and transfer of technology, as housing solutions for homelessness and climate change.
 Thank you for your support as we mobilize in this important time.